MPI-IS/Grassmann-Averages-PCA/README.txt

 - boost_thread

 These files are copied automatically during the Matlab mex file generation into the build directory.
-Note that the file GrassmannAveragePCA.m does not contain any code but only the documentation for the mex file.
+Note that the file GrassmannAveragesPCA.m does not contain any code but only the documentation for the mex file.
 This file should be in the same path as
-GrassmannAveragePCA.mexXXX and is also copied automatically into the build directory.
+GrassmannAveragesPCA.mexXXX and is also copied automatically into the build directory.
 Inside Matlab, typing

-  help GrassmannAveragePCA
+  help GrassmannAveragesPCA

-prints the help for using the GrassmannAveragePCA MEX file.
+prints the help for using the GrassmannAveragesPCA MEX file.